Elements-Agency/benjaminjyoung/content/artwork/irish-coast/index.md

 date: 2024-07-09
 title: Irish Coast
 description: Irish Coast a pure landscape oil pastel of an random Ireland coastline with the waves crashing against the rocks and cliff.
-alt: This oil pastel artwork depicts a rugged coastal landscape, with dark cliffs and rocks jutting into the blue-green sea, under a sky scattered with light clouds.
+alt: This oil pastel artwork by Ben Young depicts a rugged coastal landscape, with dark cliffs and rocks jutting into the blue-green sea, under a sky scattered with light clouds.
-author: Benjamin J. Young
+author: Ben Young

 progress: Painted with oil pastels.
 I started this project quite a long time ago.
 Drawing out the shape of it at first and then it sat on a shelf for many months.
 Just now getting around to finishing it.